thoughtworks-jumpstart/guides/docs/introduction/faq.md

 Please read our [prerequisites](/introduction/prerequisite) for joining JumpStart.

+## What is the start date for the program?

+We run three batches each year.
+Please refer to this [page](/introduction/about?id=batches) for confirmed and tentative dates of future batches.

 ## Are there any grants available for this program?

 ### For Singapore citizens